Unlucky Situations and What to do about them for Sales Professionals

 2. Invest some time in your job search now, not next week.

 3. Prepare to take the Unlucky & Unfortunate event in stride.
-Remember you were looking for a job when you found the one you have.
+You were looking for a job when you found the one you have.

 4. Remain positive about your future and refuse to speak negatively about your current employment circumstances.
 If you're harboring resentment, which is very common when an unfortunate event happens, it's time to let it go.

-Click HERE to explore our high-level sales roles.
+If you’re considering making a change click HERE and explore our high-level sales roles.